| Quality medical information on Testosterone

 suggests testosterone replacement therapy may result in significant reductions in HDL and elevations in blood viscosity.
 Some

 authorities recommend that lipid values be followed closely in men receiving testosterone replacement therapy.
+There appears to be little association between testosterone replacement therapy and the

 development of prostate cancer.
 The etiology of prostate cancer is apparently multifactorial, and dietary, geographic, genetic,